 - our responsibility for preserving the planet we inhabit;

 - the role of science in the promotion of human progress.

 Reading like a “Who’s Who” in academic, theological, and scientific circles, the fledgling project has already gathered strong support from institutions and scholars.

-The The Evolution of Teilhard de Chardin is a production of Frank Frost Productions, LLC, an award-winning company with a long history of nationally broadcast documentaries on subjects related to human and cultural values.
+Rediscovering Fire: The Life and Vision of Teilhard de Chardin is a production of Frank Frost Productions, LLC, an award-winning company with a long history of nationally broadcast documentaries on subjects related to human and cultural values.

 The story is told blending fresh HD footage with archival footage, evocative live action imagery, and vibrant CGI, interwoven with scholars’ commentary.
 Audio plays a critical role since the story is told mostly in Teilhard’s own words from his personal journals, , and books.
 Modern day imagery will be acquired in the locations Teilhard lived and worked in France, England, China, and the United States.
 Embedded in this rich milieu is archival footage from the considerable still and motion picture material available on Teilhard, as well as of contexts in which he lived, especially WWI where he served at the front in 67 battles over 5 years; 1920s Paris; 1930s China; and 1950s New York City.

 2014-15 Fundraising, pre-production, web development